Tiredandclumsy/Collected_Notes/goroutine.md

 Goroutines are logically [[concurrency|concurrent]], but may not be physically so.
 Instead, the Go runtime schedules goroutines on threads, waking and sleeping them as necessary.
 This usually makes them many times more computationally efficient than threads, and allows hundred or thousands of goroutines to be run 'at once' without significant performance detriment.
 Every goroutine has its own [[stack]].

-`main()` is a goroutine, and when it terminates any other goroutine is also temrinated.
+`main()` is a goroutine, and when it terminates any other goroutine is also terminated.
 Therefore starting a goroutine as the last command in `main()` will achieve no result.

 #concurrency